Jason-Pham/AmazonWebApp/README.md

   > \src\test\java\_runners

-Currently there is just one basic test runner, I will add some more.
+Currently there is just one basic test runner, the test cover will be increase by time.

 ### Some notes for this framework
 1. This framework required Java 8+ and Chrome to run.
 It can work on Mac, Windows, Linux as long as it has Java and Chrome browser